usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

 > **Note on default output names.** `-h` shows generic defaults of `validation-result.xml` /
 > `validation-report.html` for `-valresultfile` / `-valreportfile`.
 In practice SCAPVal derives the
-> names from the input file — `<input-prefix>-validation-result.xml` and
+> names from the input file (`<input-prefix>-validation-result.xml` and
-> `<input-prefix>-validation-report.html` — unless you override them with these options.
+> `<input-prefix>-validation-report.html`) unless they are overridden with these options.

 ---

 ## 6. Task walkthroughs

-Each walkthrough shows the command, the files produced, and how to tell pass from fail.
-Replace sample filenames with your own.
+Each walkthrough shows the command and the files it produces.
+Replace the sample filenames with your own.

 ### Validate a source data stream